-- The electric unit requires connection to a plug point and cannot work on battery.
-It decreases the portability of the aspirator.
+- The electric unit requires connection to a plug point and does not work on batteries, which decreases the portability of the aspirator.

 - The suction components have several parts that require disassembly before cleaning.

-If you are on a budget and looking for a portable mucus remover, then BabyBubz nasal aspirator will make an excellent choice.
+If you are on a budget and looking for a portable snot sucker and mucus remover, then BabyBubz nasal aspirator will make an excellent choice.

 - The mucus is trapped inside a transparent plastic container, and cannot go into the suction tube or the parent’s mouth.

-- No filters or replacement parts are required for this oral suction mucus remover.
+- No replacement filters or parts are required for this mucus remover with mouth-controlled suction.

-- The nasal probe tip has a slight bulge, which limits the tube from going too deep into the baby’s nose.
+- The nasal probe tip has a slight bulge, which limits the tube from going too deep into the baby’s nasal passage.